mist64/cbmbus_doc/3 Commodore DOS.md

 ![](docs/cbmbus/layer4.png =601x251)

-From a device's point of view, the layer below, layer 3 ("TALK/LISTEN") provides the following:
+From a device's point of view, the layer below, layer 3 ("TALK/LISTEN") defines the following:

 * A device has 32 channels (a.k.a. secondary addresses, 0-31).
 * A channel (0-15) can be associated with a name and dissociated from it again.
 * A device can send byte streams from channels.
 * A device can receive byte streams into channels.

-The Commodore DOS API defines the meaning of channel numbers, channel names in the context of disk drives.
+The Commodore DOS API defines the meaning of channel numbers, channel names and the data traveling over channels in the context of disk drives.
 This article covers the common feature set of Commodore DOS since version 2.0, extensions will be described at the end of the article.

-In contrast to all other articles of the series, this one is only meant as a conceptual overview of the design and not as a complete reference.
+Contrary to the other articles of the series, this one is only meant as a conceptual overview of the design and not as a complete reference.
 The respective user manuals of Commodore and CMD disk drives are already very good references.

 ## Concepts